 - “ author”

-You can also find by spying on your competitors.
-Let your competitors do the heavy lifting for you!
-You can use a tool or go about it the old-fashioned way with a .
+Also, you can also find by spying on your competitors.
+Either use a tool or go about it the old-fashioned way with a .

 Use search terms like these to find out where your competitors are having theirblogs published.